Turnage-Digital/Holmes/docs/PHASE_3_CONSOLIDATED.md

 # Phase 3.x Consolidated Status — SLA, Notifications, Services, Frontend

-**Last Updated:** 2025-12-15 (Service Retry/Cancel endpoints and UI implemented) **Status:** In Progress
+**Last Updated:** 2025-12-23 (code review pass) **Status:** In Progress

-This document consolidates Phase 3, 3.1, and 3.2 into a single tracking document.
-It replaces the individual phase documents and the monetize folder overlays for delivery tracking purposes.
+This document tracks Phase 3.0, 3.1, and 3.2 and is based on the current codebase.
+Frontend status reflects code presence, not a verified UI run in this pass.

 ---